rotki/rotki/docs/api.rst

       This endpoint can also be queried asynchronously by using ``"async_query": true``

    Doing a PUT on the blockchains endpoint with a specific blockchain URL and a list of account data in the json data will add these accounts to the tracked accounts for the given blockchain and the current user.
-A list of accounts that are in rotki is returned.
+A list of accounts' addresses that were added during a request is returned.
+This data is returned so that if you add an ens name, you get its name's resolved address for the further usage.
    If one of the given accounts to add is invalid the entire request will fail.